moderntribe/tribe-libs/README.md

 ### Adding Packages

 1. Create a new directory for the package in `src`.
-Create your code there, include an independent `composer.json` for the package, and commit it to tribe-libs.
+Create your code there, include an independent `composer.json` for the package (you can [copy the sample](dev/monorepo/samples/composer.json)), and commit it to tribe-libs.
-1. Create an empty public GitHub repository for the package.
+1. Create an empty public GitHub repository for the package (you probably need to be an org admin to complete this step).
 Follow the naming convention `moderntribe/square1-*`.
 Ensure that the user `tr1b0t` has write access to the repo.
 Use the script `dev/monorepo/scripts/create-package-repo.sh` to create the repo and add the `tr1b0t` user automatically.
    ```